0xarthurxyz/javascript-cheatsheet/README.md

 };
 ```

-Only quote properties that are invalid identifiers. eslint: [`quote-props`](https://eslint.org/docs/rules/quote-props)
+Only quote properties that are invalid identifiers.

 > Why?
 In general we consider it subjectively easier to read.
 It improves syntax highlighting, and is also more easily optimized by many JS engines.